 - Vapour Recovering System for light hydrocarbon storage tanks in Phase

-- Connection of LPG spheres and Moulded Bullets PSV discharge to fl are
+- Connection of LPG spheres and Mounded Bullets PSV discharge to fare

-Your Company continued its direct marketing activity in the segment of
+Your Company continued its direct marketing activities in the State of

 1.7.2 Retail Operations

-Company have taken cautious steps to set up only few retail outlets in
+opportunity to set up few retail outlets in select markets.

 1.7.3 New Products Marketing Plan

 capacity for bulk supplies to downstream processing industry.
-Detailed
+The

-addition, your Company is also developing storage infrastructure for PP
+also developing storage infrastructure for Polypropylene (PP) in

 1.7.4 Joint Ventures